sociomantic-tsunami/ocean/relnotes/vararg.migration.md

+## `formatStaticLine` method now uses template-based variadic argument

-* `ocean.io.console.AppStatus`
+`ocean.io.console.AppStatus`

 `formatStaticLine` method was changed to use template-based variadic argument list instead of runtime one.